AmirUCR/R-Shell/README.md

     1. (After all other classes are built) Test that the parser creates the appropriate Command type objects, and correctly passes the argument list to Executable

 ### Executable
-1. Test that [evaluate](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/10) works correctly
-    1. Create a mock successFail variable and test if evaluate returns it

 1. Test that [execute](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/11) works correctly
-    1. Pass in a valid shell executable command (such as echo) and check the results
+    1. Pass in a valid shell executable command (such as echo) and valid arguments.
-    1. Pass in a valid shell executable with an argument and check the results
+    1. Pass in a valid shell executable commmand and an invalid argument.
-    1. Pass in a valid shell executable with multiple arguments
+    1. Pass in an invalid shell executable command and a valid argument.
-    1. Pass in an invalid shell executable and evaluate
+    1. Pass in an invalid shell executable command and an invalid argument.
+    1. Pass in an empty shell executable commmand.
+    1. Pass in a valid executable command and an empty argument.

 ### [And](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/12)
 1. Test the constructor by using a temporary getter function
 1. Test execute by passing in two Command type objects, and then observe the output(s)
-1. Test evaluate by passing in two valid Command type objects and expect True
+1. Test execute by passing in two valid Command type objects and expect True
-1. Test evaluate by passing in one valid and one invalid Command type objects and expect False
+1. Test execute by passing in one valid and one invalid Command type objects and expect False
     1. Expect the rhs executable not to run when the lhs first fails
-1. Test evaluate by passing in two invalid Command type objects and expect False
+1. Test execute by passing in two invalid Command type objects and expect False

 ### [Semicolon](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/13)
 1. Test the constructor by using a temporary getter function
 1. Test execute by passing in two Command type objects, and then observe the output(s)
-1. Test evaluate by passing in two valid Command type objects and expect True
+1. Test execute by passing in two valid Command type objects and expect True
-1. Test evaluate by passing in one valid and one invalid Command type objects and expect False
+1. Test execute by passing in one valid and one invalid Command type objects and expect False
      1. Expect the rhs to run even if lhs fails
 1. Test evaluate by passing in two invalid Command type objects and expect False

 ### [Pipe](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/14)
 1. Test the constructor by using a temporary getter function
 1. Test execute by passing in two Command type objects, and then observe the output(s)
-1. Test evaluate by passing in two valid Command type objects and expect True
+1. Test execute by passing in two valid Command type objects and expect True
-1. Test evaluate by passing in one valid and one invalid Command type objects and expect True
+1. Test execute by passing in one valid and one invalid Command type objects and expect True
      1. Expect the rhs to run even if lhs fails
-1. Test evaluate by passing in two invalid Command type objects and expect False
+1. Test execute by passing in two invalid Command type objects and expect False

 ### [Integration Test](https://github.com/cs100/spring-2019-assignment-cs100-dance-team/issues/15)